aehparta/libe/docs/gpio.rst

 These constants cover ports from A to H.

 GPIO implemented this way is more and less complex thing.
-On most platforms, like AVR, GPIO functions are inline and will often optimize as well as directly written native code.
+On most targets, like AVR, GPIO functions are inline and will often optimize as well as directly written native code.

 Configuration
 ****************************************